-Some words that you might search for at a search engine may have more than one meaning.
-For example, the word fencing can mean a sport involving swords, a man-made barrier enclosing an area, or activity to make a profit from illegally gained goods.
-Words or phrases that can have two or more are sometimes referred to as polysemous words.
+Some words you might search for at a search engine may have more than one meaning and are known as polysemous words.
+For example, the word fencing can mean a sport involving swords, an artificial barrier enclosing an area, or activity to profit from illegally gained goods.
+In addition, words or phrases that can have two or more are sometimes called polysemous words.

 - Search engines – trying to identify the intent behind searches.

 - Searchers – seeing results unrelated to what they were trying to find.

 - Site owners – finding their pages in search results surrounded by sites offering something very different from what they offer